oracle/weblogic-kubernetes-operator/site/quickstart.md

 You need to provide the WebLogic administration username and password in the `-u` and `-p` options respectively, as shown in the example.
 If you specify the `-e` option, the script will generate the Kubernetes YAML files *and* apply them to your cluster.
-If you omit the `-e` option, the script will jsut generate the YAML files, but will not take any action on your cluster.
+If you omit the `-e` option, the script will just generate the YAML files, but will not take any action on your cluster.

 c.
 Confirm that the operator started the servers for the domain:
 * Use `kubectl` to show that the domain resource was created: